eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### decorationFeature

 Controls if an element is a decoration.
+It is generally used to show error or warning markers on model elements.

 *Interface*: `Decoration`